pytorch/tutorials/prototype_source/flight_recorder_tutorial.rst

   torchfrtrace --prefix "trace_" /tmp/

-The output from the trace command is meant to be human readable.
-It includes information about the set of collectives that induced a failure.
+The output from the trace command is meant to be human-readable.
+It includes information about the set of collectives that caused a failure.
 The output for the command above is shown below.
 We can clearly see that rank 1 did not join the "all_reduce" collective.